open-wc/open-wc/packages/es-dev-server/README.md

 ### Hook: resolveMimeType

-An important thing to keep in mind is that es-dev-server serves actual files to the browser.
-For the browser to know how to interpret a file, it doesn't use the file extension.
-Instead, it uses [media or MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) which is set using the `content-type` header.
+Browsers don't use file extensions to know how to interpret files.
+Instead, they use [media or MIME type](https://developer.mozilla.org/en-US/docs/Web/HTTP/Basics_of_HTTP/MIME_types) which is set using the `content-type` header.

 es-dev-server guesses the MIME type based on the file extension.
 When serving virtual files with non-standard file extensions, you can set the MIME type in the returned result (see the examples above).
 If you are transforming code from one format to another, you need to use the `resolveMimeType` hook.